zonpig/SC3020-Project-1/README.md

 diskutil info /
 ```

+For Macbook Pro M1, the block size is 4096 Bytes

 ## Goal
 ### (1) Task 1: Design and implement the storage component based on the settings described in Part 1 and store the data (which is about NBA games and will be described in Part 4).
 - Describe the content of a record, a block, and a database file;